Open-Notice/CR-Spec/mvcr-0.6.md

-# MVCR-Spec- v.06
+# MVCR-Spec-proposed restructure
 ## Minimum Viable Consent Receipt Specification
-Draft version 0.6
+Based on draft version 0.6

-Status: T

-Draft version 0.06 specification for MVCR Code Generator and Minimum Viable Consent Receipt Data Description

-This is the first draft version of the MVCR that we plan to work collaboratively on using Git Hub Version Tracking

-#Scope

-* The objective is to develop a core consent format for the record of a consent transaction.

-* As a result this work is this specification is for the development of the Minimum Viable Consent Receipt.
-(MVCR)

-* The aim of this format is to pull out the core requirements for a consent to be legitimate, and to put it into a highly usable structure.

-* This version of the specification is being written for simple basic use on websites as the context.

-* This version of the consent receipt is for explicit consent in this context
+# Abstract

+# Introduction

+Organizations that collect personally identifiable information about individuals typically have legal obligations, regardless of jurisdiction, to provide notice to the individuals from whom they are collecting personal information.
+Those organizations must obtain knowledgeable consent from those individuals with respect to how their personal information may be collected, used, disclosed, retained, or destroyed by the data collector.
+This specification defines the technical requirements for a Minimum Viable Consent Receipt (MVCR) token that will provide organizations and individuals with a verifiable audit trail regarding any consent given or received in the course of collecting and using personally identifiable information.

+An MVCR, once created, is a record of the intent and permission to process personal information.
+After an MVCR is received [HF: by whom/what?], it serves as a record that can be used by the individual to further manage consent and acknowledge the allowed use of personal data by an [HF: organization? application?].
+For example, receiving a consent receipt immediately during or after a web, mobile or other internet-based service transaction provides an individual with an opportunity to confirm, and if needed, challenge collection and control of personal information.

+Similarly, the MVCR enables the data controller to send a clear signal of trust and compliance that states they will do with personal information.
+The consent receipt provides clarity and, through the resulting process transparency, adds trust and protection for all parties against misunderstanding.

+Above all else, the MVCR is specifically designed to provide the minimum viable and required legal notice to a data subject.
+This allows services that use the MVCR to demonstrate compliance with common/basic data privacy and protection regulation found within and across jurisdictions.

+The details of the specification are designed to be both human- and machine- readable.
+Both characteristics are critical to allow for both automation and human understanding.
+A human-readable consent receipt makes personal data control much more usable by being systematically usable and administrable on aggregate.
+The MVCR contains links to policy and contact information which is accessible with one click and enables more advanced and dynamic consent in context.

+A MVCR provides an advanced capacity for people to manage consent, in effect enabling a communication channel for consent and future policy communication between both parties.

+## Scope
-* The term ‘Minimum Viable’ in this context, the most basic  and common requirements to record a consent found in regulation across jurisdictions.
+The term ‘Minimum Viable’ in this context, the most basic  and common requirements to record a consent found in regulation across jurisdictions.

-* 'Consent Receipt’ - Consent refers to the act of clicking a check box and clicking an I agree button to complete a consent transaction.

-* Receipt refers to a copy of the consent transaction record
+The MVCR will enable simple two-party personal data transactions to be recorded by both sides.
+The basic goal of this specification is to create a core MVCR format for the record of consent transactions.
+The format must be a highly usable structure, with the minimum design goal to allow for the basic use of an MVCR on websites with users providing explicit consent to the use of their data.

+This receipt specification proposes both a minimum visual (i.e., human readable) format and an equivalent machine readable record that can be aggregated, audited, or used for reporting on data protection and privacy compliance.

+Extensions and developments of the consent receipt infrastructure, although out of scope for a MVCR, will allow auditing, third party (including regulator) validation, and confirmation of consent notices for compliance.

+While a full description of possible extensions and developments of the consent receipt infrastructure are out of scope for the MVCR specification, possible examples will be listed in order to make clear how the MVCR can and will be extended to allow auditing, third party (including regulator) validation, and confirmation of consent notices for compliance.

-* The objective of the consent receipt is to capture the minimum viable consent transaction specific information.
+The objective of the consent receipt is to capture the minimum viable consent transaction specific information.
 This includes:

- * Contact information of Data Controller and digital identity  provided by the consenter
+ * Contact information of Data Controller and digital identity provided by the consenter.

- * links to policies explaining use of personal and sensitive personal data
+ * Links to policies explaining use of personal and sensitive personal data

- * a collection of the purpose(s) (like a collection of items being purchased)
+ * A collection of the purpose(s) (like a collection of items being purchased)

- * YES or No Flags (compliant by defualt design)
+ * YES or NO Flags (compliant by default design)

    * 3rd party data sharing